The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Recent scientific research, however, demonstrates the health benefits of various intermittent patterns of fasting and voluntary abstinence.
 Because this pattern replicates the feast-or-famine diet of our ancestors, many researchers now cite the advantages of periodically emptying the human digestive system, and allowing it to self-cleanse and purify without the constant presence of food.

-Those studies show that a regular pattern of calorie restriction, in which people reduce their routine intake of nutrients with a recurring fast, can deliver some very significant benefits.
+Those research studies show that a regular pattern of calorie restriction, in which people reduce their routine intake of nutrients with a recurring fast, can deliver some very significant health benefits.
 Intermittent fasting reduces risk factors for multiple chronic diseases in animals and humans, and it dramatically increases life span in several animal studies.
-In the Scientific American, author David Stipp wrote:
+In July of 2013, Scientific American reported that:

 Related research on calorie restriction took off in the 1930s, after Cornell University nutritionist Clive McCay discovered that rats subjected to stringent daily dieting from an early age lived longer and were less likely to develop cancer and other diseases as they aged, compared with animals that ate at will.
 Research on calorie restriction and periodic fasting intersected in 1945, when University of Chicago scientists reported that alternate-day feeding extended the life span of rats as much as daily dieting in McCay’s earlier experiments.
 Moreover, intermittent fasting “seems to delay the development of the disorders that lead to death,” the Chicago researchers wrote.